-A lot of the time, we focus on how the interior of a garden building is going to look and forget about the exterior!
+A lot of the time, we focus on how the interior of a shed or log cabin is going to look and forget about the exterior!
 So to give you some pointers before you get started (or too ahead of yourself!), we created this resource on stick builds vs. shed kits.

 Conventional Framing / Stick Built Construction

 “Stick-built” is a term describing framing materials delivered to a site with little or no pre-assembly of the components.

 If you are seeking to build a shed in your garden and can handle reading blueprints and starting from scratch, then stick-built may be a viable option for you.